ballerina-platform/module-ballerinax-aws.sqs/examples/basic-queue-consumer/Basic  Queue Consumer.md

-# Basic Queue Consumer Example with AWS SQS
+# Using Basic Queue Consumer with AWS SQS

-This example demonstrates how to use the Ballerina AWS SQS Listener to work with AWS SQS queues.
-It covers;
+This example demonstrates how to implement a listener-service based AWS SQS queue consumer using ballerina.

-- Creating a standard SQS queue
+## Files

-- Sending messages to the queue
+- `service.bal` - The main SQS listener service that consumes messages
-- Receiving messages from the queue using a listener
+- `send_messages.bal` - Utility to send test messages to the queue

 ## Prerequisites